24 Best Website Feedback Tools for 2025

 Marker.io is a website feedback tool that’s perfect to collect feedback from your team, clients, and users.

-It easily integrates with popular project management and bug tracking tools like Jira, GitHub, Trello, Asana, ClickUp, and Notion.
+It easily integrates with popular project management and bug tracking tools like Jira, GitHub, and Asana.

-Simple, complete, and most importantly visual information on any website issues directly land in your developers’ favorite tools.
+Complete and information on any website issues directly land in your developers’ favorite tools.

 Visual feedback with annotations